aerospike/aerospike-graph-service/docs/DATA_MODEL_DESIGN.md

 - You must implement an extension of the FireflyVertex, FireflyEdge, FireflyGraph, and FireflyVertexProperty classes for each data model.
 - The LinkedGraph uses the Linked*type* classes while the FireflyGraph uses the Firefly*type* classes and the Graph uses the *type* classes.

+The idea is to keep the special sauce of each data model in that specific data models graph/objects.

+This allows for optimizations for the specific data model to be made there.

+**Strategy Considerations:**
+- Different data models may use some of the same strategies.
+- Some traversal strategies may not make sense for a specific data model.
+- Strategies may be specially designed for specific data models.

 ## Class Diagram
 The diagram below gives a rough idea of the hierarchy of the data model.
 This diagram ignores the relationship between vertex/edge/vertex property and element